 - The franchisor will have its architect consultant provide you with prototype drawings specific to your Approved Location that your architect will use for the preparation of construction drawings.

-- Locations for Pinot’s Palette Studios will typically need approximately 1,300 to 2,500 square feet.
+- Locations for Pinot’s Palette Studios will typically need approximately 1,900 to 2,300 square feet for a Two Room Studio (1,200 to 1,800 square feet for a One Room Studio).
 The estimate includes your first month’s rent payment, security deposits, and utility deposits (for example, telephone, electricity, and water).

 - The franchisor anticipates that Pinot’s Palette Studios will typically be located in retail strip or in-line shopping centers in high traffic urban and suburban areas, preferably near large residential communities, office buildings, and other commercial areas.